Trump indicted: What to know about the documents case and what's next

 What are the charges?

-Trump has been charged with seven counts related to the mishandling of classified documents, according to two people familiar with the indictment.
-The charges themselves are unclear and remain under seal, one person said.
+Trump faces 37 counts related to the mishandling of classified documents, according to the indictment unsealed today.
+The charges include counts of retaining classified information, obstructing justice and making false statements, among other crimes.

-Trump announced on his social media site Truth Social that DOJ lawyers had informed his legal team that he had been indicted.
-He said he is due in court in Miami on Wednesday morning NZT.
+Trump is accused of keeping documents related to “nuclear weaponry in the United States” and the “nuclear capabilities of a foreign country,” along with documents from White House intelligence briefings, including some that detail the military capabilities of the US and other countries, according to the indictment.

-It was not immediately clear if anyone else would be charged in the case.
+Prosecutors alleged Trump showed off the documents to people who did not have security clearances to review them and later tried to conceal documents from his own lawyers as they sought to comply with federal demands to find and return documents.

 How did this case come about?

-Officials with the National Archives and Records Administration reached out to representatives for Trump in the spring of 2021 when they realised that important material from his time in office was missing from their collection.
+Officials with the National Archives and Records Administration reached out to representatives for Trump in spring 2021 when they realized that important material from his time in office was missing.

 According to the Presidential Records Act, White House documents are considered property of the US government and must be preserved.